maherb4/axway-open-docs/content/en/docs/apim_relnotes/20210530_apimgr_relnotes.md

 It is important, especially when upgrading from an earlier version, to be aware of the following changes in the behavior or operation of the product in this update, which may impact on your current installation.

+### Notice of schedule change for updates

+The cadence of the updates for API Gateway, API Manager, and API Portal is changing.
+From the May update onwards, the update schedule will change from every two months to every three months.

+{{% alert title="Note" %}}The next update is now scheduled for August 2021.{{% /alert  %}}

 <!-- RDAPI-21747 -->
 ### Embedded ActiveMQ host name verification